SimonDedman/movegroup/README.md

 ### plotraster

-Plots a group-level utilization distribution
+Plots a Group-Level Utilization Distribution

 Plots 50 and 95pct contours of a group-level utilization distribution raster on a spatial map background.
 Contains functionality to also